 HoLISTIC (Hodgkin Lymphoma International Study for Individual Care) is an international consortium coalescing a team of diverse experts from across the world to study the salient aspects of Hodgkin lymphoma prognosis, epidemiology, treatment, survivorship, and health outcomes across all age groups.
 The consortium consists of 70+ investigators, patients, and representatives from the lymphoma advocacy community.
 Investigators include pediatric and adult oncologists, radiation oncologists, nuclear medicine and PET imaging experts, biology scientists, decision-making scientists, cancer statisticians, and cancer epidemiologists.

-We are leveraging these data to establish modern, interactive, and dynamic decision models for short-term disease outcomes and projecting longer-term estimates for absolute risk(s) of post-acute and late effects, and impacts on health-related quality of life.
-We have intentionally constructed the dataset and the associated models to allow for the dynamic incorporation of new studies and data as they emerge over time, including studies incorporating new targeted therapeutic agents as well as the integration of post-baseline factors such as interim imaging and biology.
+We are leveraging these data to establish clinical decision models for short-term disease outcomes and projecting longer-term estimates for absolute risk(s) of post-acute and late effects, and impacts on health-related quality of life for individual patients.
+We have intentionally constructed the dataset and the associated models to allow for the dynamic incorporation of new studies and data as they emerge over time, including studies with new targeted therapeutic agents as well as the integration of post-baseline factors such as interim imaging and biology.